Eddie Redmayne On Stage - Theatre Credits, Bio and Tickets

 In his final year at Cambridge, he made his professional debut as Viola in Twelfth Night at Shakespeare’s Globe.
 He quickly became a regular on the London stage, giving an award-winning performance in The Goat, or Who Is Sylvia? at the Almeida Theatre, Hecuba at the Donmar Warehouse and Now or Later at the Royal Court.

 His most recent London stage credit was as the titular king in Richard II at the Donmar.
+Read Richard II reviews at the Donmar Warehouse here.
 In the past decade, Redmayne has starred in a number of films, including Marius in the Les Miserables film adaptation alongside Samantha Barks.
 He has also portrayed Stephen Hawking in The Theory of Everything and Lili Elbe in The Danish Girl.